 Eli Conley titled his sophomore album Strong and Tender, but he might well have been describing himself.
 On stage he’s an earnest yet funny storyteller.
 His songs address big themes like gender, aging, and death through the concrete and immediate details of daily life: a stolen truck, a flopping fish, a dime in the pocket.

 Since releasing his debut album At The Seams in 2013, Eli has been featured in the Huffington Post and the Advocate.
-He’s opened for Grammy-winner Kimya Dawson and the Reverend Peyton's Big Damn Band, and founded Queer Country West Coast, a regular series featuring LGBTQ country artists in the Bay Area.
+He’s opened for Grammy-winner Kimya Dawson and the Reverend Peyton's Big Damn Band, and founded Queer Country West Coast, a regular series featuring LGBTQ country artists in California.

 Eli’s music is grounded in folk tradition, and he comes by it honestly.
 He grew up in a small town in central Virginia, and got his musical education listening to his parents’ collection of hundreds of albums by singer-songwriters and roots musicians.
 He also spent years studying classical singing and picking out Broadway hits of the 40’s and 50’s on the piano.
 By the time he picked up a guitar at 15, he already had a working knowledge of song structure and music theory – tools that helped him grow into the careful craftsman he is today.